 The Sense isn't perfect though, and we can also see room for improvement within the Fitbit companion app - particularly the menstrual tracking tool, which would benefit from integration with the skin temperature sensor and stress-monitoring functions.

 Price and availability

-At the time of writing, the Fitbit Sense is available to pre-order directly from Firbit and from third-party retailers, and it is currently due to ship on September 25.
+At the time of writing, the Fitbit Sense is available directly from Fitbit and from third-party retailers, and currently costs $159.99 / £219.99 / AU$224.95.
+It's not available from Fitbit in the US due to the release of the Fitbit Sense 2, so the price above was pulled from Best Buy.